Journalit

 Capture your reasoning in a concise, reviewable form.

-Attach chart screenshots, confirmations, or other supporting evidence.
+Attach chart screenshots, local video, GIFs, confirmations, or other supporting evidence.

 Tags